mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 disposed `MySqlTransaction`.
 MySqlConnector will throw an `InvalidOperationException` if the `MySqlCommand.Transaction` property doesn't reference the active transaction.
 See [#333](https://github.com/mysql-net/MySqlConnector/issues/333) for more details.

+### Exceptions

+For consistency with other ADO.NET providers, MySqlConnector will throw `InvalidOperationException` (instead of `MySqlException`) for various precondition checks that indicate misuse of the API (and not a problem related to MySQL Server).

 ### Bugs present in Connector/NET that are fixed in MySqlConnector

 * [#37283](https://bugs.mysql.com/bug.php?id=37283), [#70587](https://bugs.mysql.com/bug.php?id=70587): Distributed transactions are not supported